Fallingwater: Late 20th century to present

 A Baltimore Sun writer, in 1981, praised both the house's architecture and furnishings, regarding the Kaufmanns' possessions as giving Fallingwater a homey feel.
 The Patriot-News said that Fallingwater retained the character of a mountain lodge, and Thomas Hine of The Philadelphia Inquirer regarded the house as being simultaneously comfortable and rustic.
 The New York Times described Fallingwater in 1991 as "probably the most widely acclaimed modern residence in America".
 A writer for The Philadelphia Inquirer observed that the house was unusually cozy for a modern–styled house and that the rooms were not "pretentious, grand or even luxurious".
 The Wall Street Journals architecture critic Ada Louise Huxtable wrote that the house "surprises and inspires" and that images of the house's cantilevered terraces were iconic.
+In 2026, architect Brad Cloepfil wrote that it was "the most powerful yet intimate, contextual yet original piece of contemporary architecture I have ever seen".

 A New York Times writer and Edwin Heathcote of the Financial Times both described Fallingwater as a rejoinder to the Bauhaus movement, while a writer for the National Post characterized the house as a summary of Wright's design philosophy.
 Critics have also likened Fallingwater to an art piece, and the art historian Vincent Scully called it "one of the complete masterpieces of twentieth-century art".